White Teeth: Millat Zulfikar Iqbal

 Millat, born two minutes later than his twin brother Magid, is the younger son of Samad and Alsana.
 After Magid is sent to Bangladesh, Millat comes into his own as a trouble-making, pot-smoking, womanising rebel.
 However, Millat eventually rejects this lifestyle in favour of fundamentalist Islam, becoming a major driving force of KEVIN.
 At the FutureMouse conference, he tries to shoot Dr Perret, but instead shoots Archie in the thigh.
 Millat may or may not be the father of Irie's baby.

 Magid Mahfooz Murshed Mubtasim Iqbal

-Magid is the elder son of Samad and Alsana, and twin brother of Millat.
+Magid is the elder son of Samad and Alsana and the twin brother of Millat.
 Magid is intellectually precocious and insists on dressing and acting like an adult, even at a very young age.
 Samad essentially kidnaps Magid and sends him to be raised traditionally in Bangladesh.
 When he finally returns to London, he joins Marcus Chalfen's FutureMouse programme.
 Magid is fascinated by the certainty of fate genetic engineering offers, and by having the power to choose another creature's path, as his was chosen for him.
 Magid may or may not be the father of Irie's baby.